newbieroadkill/fleabay/README.md

 Because MongoDB was chosen for the data persistence layer, the type of the auctionItemId was changed from an integer to a string, so that it can hold the ObjectId value used by MongoDB.

+Implemented transaction style processing on bid updates with retries for now.
+Would need to do in depth testing to see if the JPA @Version is enough for large amounts of concurrent requests.

 ### If I Had More Time...
 - Get some better global settings on BigDecimal: Scale, Serialization, and Deserialization
 - Enable SSL